ucb-bar/chisel-gui/README.md

 ### The Input Control Panel
 This panel allows the user to continue execution of the circuit.
 This panel presents a list of the top level IO ports.
+Values will be checked for format and legal range.
+Input Format allowed currently are
+- 0xNNN or xNNN for hex
+- bNNN for binary
+- NNNN for decimal

+where N is a digit appropriate for the radix.
+A minus sign can be placed at the front of any of the above if the input is an SInt.

 Port values can be set then poked.
 Poking does not advance the clock, to do that you must hit the `step` button.

-Input fields can be populated from the input values under the cursor
+Input fields can be populated from the input values under the cursor.

+The input control panel
+keeps a history of any time a set of values is successfully poked.
+History will not add two entries adjacently that are the same, but non-adjacent duplicates can occur.
+There is an arbitrary limit of 50 entries in the history at the moment

 > All ports will be poked with the current visible values when the `poke` button is hit.
->
->
+A blank field
+> will not be poked, but is not an error

 ## Ideas / To Do